 A few of the major players like IT Industry like TCS, Infosys, WIPRO, HCL, Tech Mahindra etc has already established a good brand value and created huge wealth for its shareholders.
 Nonetheless, these companies can still be considered as a safe bet for the long-term.
 However, if you want fast-growing stocks with good upside potential, the mid-cap IT industry stocks are an amazing fit for long-term investment in India.

 Also read: 10 Best Blue Chip Companies in India

 2. FMCG (Fast-moving consumer goods)

 FMCG is the most defensive sector for long-term investment in India.
 Most of the products in this Industry have been used by the people for over 100 years and yet will continue in the future.
 Few FMCG companies like HUL, Dabur, Emami, ITC, Nestle etc are common names in Indian-houses.
-Majority of the people living in Indian cities/towns have been using their product for a very long time.
+The majority of the people living in Indian cities/towns have been using their products for a very long time.

-Unlike many sectors which follows the contraction and expansion cycle, the products offered by FMCG industry will always be in demand.
+Unlike many sectors that follow the contraction and expansion cycle (i.e. Cyclical industries), the products offered by the FMCG industry will always be in demand.
 During a recession or economic crisis, people may not buy a new automobile or might not take new loans or avoid investing in real estate/infrastructure, but because FMCG products are the basic necessities- its demand won’t decrease as much compared to the other industries.

 In the past few years, these companies have also started growing in the Indian rural areas/villages.
 Earlier, people in rural areas do not like to use the products of FMCG companies.
 However, the trends are changing these days.
 Therefore, these companies have a very good growth opportunity in those areas area.
 If you are looking for a safe industry to invest, then FMCG industry is one of the best sectors for the long-term investment in India.